python/cpython/Doc/library/string.rst

 ----------------

 Template strings provide simpler string substitutions as described in :pep:`292`.
-The primary use case for template strings is for internationalization (i18n) since in that context, the simpler syntax and functionality makes it easier to translate than other built-in string formatting facilities in Python.
+A primary use case for template strings is for internationalization (i18n) since in that context, the simpler syntax and functionality makes it easier to translate than other built-in string formatting facilities in Python.
 As an example of a library built on template